Lazy-E-Modding/FS25ModdingExtension/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/lazyemodding/i3dColorNodeAddon/total.svg)]()
 ## Overview

-The **I3DColorNodeAddon** is a powerful tool designed to automate and simplify various modding tasks in **Blender**.
-This script provides functionality for manipulating materials, creating nodes, and extracting custom properties.
-Specifically, it can create an **RGB node** in the Shader Editor from a custom property (`customParameter_colorScale`) in a material, streamlining workflows for modders.
+The **FS25 Modding Extension** is a powerful tool designed to make modders spend less time on the smaller things, and more time working on projects in Blender.

 ## Checkout the [Wiki](https://github.com/Lazy-E-Modding/i3DColorNodeAddon/wiki) for indepth info on installing, using, and more.